 Microsoft decides what is considered to be offensive for you.
-And it never wrong.
+And it is never wrong.

-You send a message and it get filter.
+You send a message and it gets filtered.
 You have nobody to blame because you agreed on everything at the very beginning of the Skype installation.

 All quotes are taken from the official site.

 And here what is said on the Skype company owner (Microsoft) website:

 "Skype lets you send and receive voice, video and instant message communications.
 As part of providing these features, Microsoft collects usage data about your communications that includes the time and date of the communication and the numbers or usernames that are part of the communication."

 "To comply with applicable law or respond to valid legal process, or to help our partner company or local operator comply or respond, we may access, transfer, disclose, and preserve your data.
 That data could include, for example, your private content, such as the content of your instant messages, stored video messages, voicemails, or file transfers."

 As you can see, there is too much publicity for those, who are using Skype for Business to solve confidential interoffice problems.